Victory: Extension of legal aid to all parents in court proceedings whose children may be adopted

-Family Rights Group's intervention in the above case to The Supreme Court.
+Family Rights Group's intervention to The Supreme Court

 Appeal against order for transfer of care proceedings relating to two children born in England to Hungarian parents, to Hungary.
 Appeal allowed.